 A Truck accident attorney can provide invaluable assistance in Aurora with all of the steps you need to take in the aftermath of your truck crash in order to get justice.
 At Ridder Law, we are local to the Aurora area, and we are here to help in person and answer questions 24/7.

-You will always have direct access to your lawyer, and our legal team will help you to:
+You will always have direct access to your attorney, and our legal team will help you to:

 - Gather evidence from the accident.
 This can include obtaining the black box data, or electronic recorder data, from the truck as well as interviewing witnesses, finding experts, obtaining police reports, and ensuring investigators sent by the trucking company don’t paint an unrealistic picture of what occurred.